gradle/native-samples/README.md

 Hello, World!
 ```

-## Source Depndencies (swfit)
+## Source Depndencies (Swift)

-This build demonstrates using External Source Dependencies to build a swift executable based on two libraries.
+This build demonstrates using External Source Dependencies to build a Swift executable based on two libraries.

 ```
-> cd swfit/source-dependencies
+> cd swift/source-dependencies
 > ./gradlew assemble

 BUILD SUCCESSFUL in 3s